joeguilmette/ee-vvv-wordmove/readme.md

 #Local development with VVV and OSX
 Use [VVV](https://github.com/Varying-Vagrant-Vagrants/VVV) and [these provision scripts](https://github.com/joeguilmette/ee-vvv-wordmove/tree/master/vvv) to create an easily replicated local development environment with multiple Wordpress installs.

 - Follow the instructions over at [VVV](https://github.com/Varying-Vagrant-Vagrants/VVV) to get VirtualBox, Vagrant and VVV going.
-You can hold off on running `$ vagrant up` for now.
+But come back here before running `$ vagrant up`, we want to add some some stuff to VVV's provisioning scripts.
 - Copy over everything from [VVV folder](https://github.com/joeguilmette/ee-vvv-wordmove/tree/master/vvv) to your VVV root folder.
 - I've included an example in the www directory that uses some dummy data.
-If you need a rundown of how auto site setup works with VVV, check out the [readme].
+If you need a rundown of how auto site setup works with VVV, check out the [readme](https://github.com/joeguilmette/ee-vvv-wordmove/blob/master/vvv/www/readme.md).
-- Be careful with `vvv-init.sh` and make sure you read it over and edit all the little details.
-The good news is you can use wp-cli in there to do whatever the fuck you want.
-You can even do some fun bash stuff, like clone in a theme, or whatever.
-- If vagrant is up, run `$ vagrant reload --provision`, or just `$ vagrant up --provision` and let it run and it'll create all the sites you've configured.
+- Run `$ vagrant reload --provision` and let it run and it'll set up your create all the sites you've configured with auto site setup.
-- It takes 5-10 mins, longer if it's your first time running the script.
-It'll have to download a few gigs of files.
-- Once it's up, you can go to whatever domain you've set in the auto-site-setup files and get going.
 - **Congrats on getting your local environment going.**

 #Staging and productions servers with Ubuntu and EasyEngine